timorthi/MonsterInfoBot/README.md

 **There is already an instance of the bot running in /r/MonsterHunter.
 If you want to test it, use /r/test instead.
 The code uses /r/test by default.**

-There is no need for you to edit `bigmonster.txt` and `commentid.txt`.
+There is no need for you to edit `bigmonster.txt` and `commentid.txt`:
+`bigmonster.txt` is just a storage for the list of monsters for the comments to be cross-checked against; `commentid.txt` stores the proccessed comment IDs.

 Changelog